-The revaluation impact on residents and the lowered mil rate will vary depending on the unique circumstances of each property.
-For some properties that have experienced significant value increases, the relative burden shift from commercial to residential will result in a net tax increase, although the increase will be less than the increase in property value because of the mil rate reduction.
+As General Manager Stephanou wrote in his request to the board, the impact on residents of the revaluation and the lowered mill rate will vary depending on the unique circumstances of each property.
+For some properties that have experienced significant value increases, the relative burden shift from commercial to residential will result in a net tax increase, although the increase will be less than the increase in property value because of the mill rate reduction.
 Depending on the increase in the assessed value of their property, net taxes will go up only a small percentage for some residents, while those with relatively small increases in property value will see a tax decrease.
 As a result of the revaluation, many businesses with commercial property in Manchester will see a tax decrease.